-The Great Wall in Beijing totals 370 miles (600 kilometers).
-Those from Ming Dynasty (1368-1644), the last dynasty engaged in Great Wall construction, amount to 350 miles (550 kilometers).
-They are distributed in Pinggu District, Miyun County, Huairou District, Yanqing County, Changping District, and Mentougou District.
+The Great Wall of China in Beijing totals 573 kilometers (356 miles).
+Those from Ming Dynasty (1368-1644), the last dynasty engaged in Great Wall construction, amount to 526 kilometers (327 miles).
+They are distributed in Pinggu, Miyun, Huairou, Yanqing, Changping, and Mentougou.

 These sections are equipped with sound tourism facilities, even suitable for kids and seniors.
 Among them, Badaling is the best-preserved, and famous for its deep-rooted culture, magnificent sights and complete military facilities.
 You may find many of its pictures in magazines and guide books and printed on stamps.
-However, during peak travel time like National Day Holiday, Mutianyu may be a better destination as Badaling is always flocked with visitors.
+However, during peak travel time like National Day Holiday or Chinese New Year, Mutianyu may be a better destination as Badaling is always flocked with visitors.
 Juyongguan is one of three most famous passes along Great wall.
 There, one can also visit some ancient buildings like towers and temples.

 These sections have also been developed into scenic spots and are popular among visitors, but are less crowded and one can visit at a leisurely pace.
 Jinshanling and Simatai have been equipped with cableways.
 But to visit Simatai, you’d better make a reservation on its official website.
 Shuiguan, literally meaning water gate, is built over a river to defend against enemies coming from waterways.
 Although the river has disappeared, one can still learn the magnificence of this special defensive construction.
-In addition to admire the Great Wall, Xiangshuihu is a site to learn some traditional Chinese health preserving knowledge.
+In addition to visit the Great Wall near Beijing, Xiangshuihu is a site to learn some traditional Chinese health preserving knowledge.

 Wild Great Wall refers to those that have not been reconstructed and thus retain their original appearances.
 Although they are broken and dilapidated, the vicissitudes of history are fully revealed.
 They are hot destinations among hiking lovers and adventurous travelers.
 Among them, Jiankou is the most dangerous but a great site for photography.
 Huanghuacheng, partially submerged underwater due to the construction of a reservoir, is the only section by water in Beijing.
 However, it is not officially allowed to hike the wild sections for safety issues and protection work.
 So when going there, please be careful and do not do any harm to the precious historical relics.